martent/sitesearch/README.md

 # Site Search

 A Ruby on Rails app for the site search on the City of Malmo.
 Search recommendations (editors choice) are managed in the application.
-The [siteseeker_normalizer](https://github.com/malmostad/siteseeker_normalizer) gem is used for the Siteseeker integration part.
+The [siteseeker_normalizer](https://github.com/malmostad/siteseeker_normalizer) Ruby Gem is used for the Siteseeker integration part.

 ## Dependencies
-* Ruby 2.1
+* Ruby 2
-* Rails
 * PostgreSQL
 * ElasticSearch 1.x
 * Memcached